David Ameln: Life

 Born in East-Berlin, Ameln comes from a musical family.
 His musical education began at the age of four.
 Ameln sang in the choir from 1982 on at the Schostakowitsch-Musikschule Berlin-Lichtenberg and received piano lessons; until 1992 he was a member of the Rundfunk-Kinderchor Berlin conducted by Manfred Roost.
 In 1998, he passed his Abitur at the Hans-und-Hilde-Coppi-Gymnasium in Berlin-Karlshorst.
-From 2000, he studied musicology at the Technical University of Berlin and prepared himself in parallel for his vocal studies.
+From 2000, he studied musicology at Technische Universität Berlin and prepared himself in parallel for his vocal studies.

 In the winter semester of 2002/03 he transferred to the Rostock University of Music and Theatre and studied classical singing, first with Anthony Baldwin and later with Christine Bach-Röhr.
 From 2003 to 2007, he prepared himself for his work in theatre by taking scenic lessons in the opera or drama department.
 As part of his practical university training he took part in the productions La finta semplice as Francasso, in Häuptling Abendwind as Häuptling Morgenstund and in 2006, together with the mezzo-soprano Ines Thomas Almeida, in the opera Il Campiello by Ermanno Wolf-Ferrari as Donna Pasqua.

 Ameln took part in master classes, among others for "Lied interpretation" with Peter Schreier.
 From 2004 to 2007, he also studied Lied interpretation with Henning Lucius and Karola Theill.
 Already during his studies, he had engagements at the Allee-Theatre in Hamburg.
 There he appeared in productions for children as Tamino (The Magic Flute), Belmonte (Die Entführung aus dem Serail, 2007) and Prince Ramiro (La Cenerentola, 2007).

 In 2006, he won the International Singing Competition of the Kammeroper Schloss Rheinsberg.
 He sang there in 2006 Pygmalion in the operetta Die schöne Galathée.
 Engagements at the Schleswig-Holstein Musik Festival, in Berlin, Hamburg, Brandenburg, Lübeck, and Kiel followed.
 Furthermore, he had engagements at the Theater Karlshorst in Berlin-Karlshorst.
 There he impersonated Hans in Schwarzwaldmädel, Armand Brissard in Der Graf von Luxemburg, Jan Janicki in Der Bettelstudent and Josef (Seppl) Fraunhofer in Mask in Blue.